 Many critics of the indie publishing movement have complained that the market has been flooded with inferior books which have not been vetted, or even spell-checked, by the people who wrote and published them.
 That is true and we certainly want to make sure that any work that comes out of the publishing center is worthy of ink.

 We do this in three ways.
-All the graduates of the WOT program have worked closely with seasoned writers and editors to produce their work as part of the independent study portion of our academic program.
-The individual projects are designed and created in collaboration with the Writing and Oral Traditions Program Coordinator to assure academic rigor.
+All the graduates of the WS program have worked closely with seasoned writers and editors to produce their work as part of the independent study portion of our academic program.
+The individual projects are designed and created in collaboration with the Creative Writing and Storytelling faculty to assure academic rigor.
 In addition, we have an editorial board which reviews all titles to assure that the books which appear on this site are well-written and well-conceived and reflect the values and principles of The Graduate Institute.

-Emerging writers who enroll in our Writing and Oral Traditions Program can be confident that we will guide them through the steps needed to not only write, but publish their work.
+Emerging writers who enroll in our Creative Writing and Storytelling MA program can be confident that we will guide them through the steps needed to not only write, but to also publish their work.
 We see publishing as an integral part of the writing life.
 Writers in our program begin by producing an anthology of work created by all members of the cohort.
 This initial publishing effort serves as an exercise in collaborative publishing and as an introduction to creating individual works.

 The Wait is over…

 Authors have waited long enough for the gatekeepers at the large publishing houses to determine their fate.
 We are providing a means for writers to cook up a batch of savory dishes and let the readers decide if their appetite for has been satisfied.
 These books are a feast of potent and fresh ideas, like steaming loaves of bread, hot from the oven!